Ryobi 48V Mowers

 There are 3 current settings: 5A, 8A, and 13A.
 I recommend using the 5A for a 50Ah battery and 8A for a 100Ah battery most of the time.
 The 13A is useful when you are in more of a hurry.

 Given the large number of these chargers sold, they have relatively few issues.
 The most common issue is a quality issue on the charging cable where it connects to the charger.
 It's an XT60 connector and it's not always attached well.
-There are been reports of shorts and broken connections, so make sure to check it well when you get it.
+There have been reports of shorts and broken connections, so make sure to check it well when you get it.
 The connections should be solid and there should be insulation on the wire almost to the connector.
+Newer versions use a molded connector that is not prone to this issue.

 This charger is available from many sources, sometimes with different labels.
-Expect to pay between $100 and $130. it's availble with several different plugs, so be sure to select the EZGO RXV version.
+Expect to pay around $100. it's available with several different plugs, so be sure to select the EZGO RXV version.

 P3648 Charger